microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputEvents.md

 # Input Events

+## Input event handlers need to be registered to receive events.
 At the script level you consume input events by implementing one of the event handler interfaces:

 Handler | Events | Description